Quantcast

 Because I Said So

-Dad is the STAR of his own comic strip while I am its writer and Michael Vgood is its incredible illustrator.
-Dad shares billing with Son who bares a distinct resemblance to my younger son, who co-created the comic strip with me when it was originally called, It’s a Tech World After All.
+Dad is the STAR of his own comic strip while I am its writer and Michael Voogd is its incredible illustrator.
+Dad shares billing with Son who bears a distinct resemblance to my younger son, who co-created the comic strip with me when it was originally called, It’s a Tech World After All.

 At the Apple Store recently, I spoke with the mother of a toddler who was getting an iPad for her 14-month old baby!
 She said many of her friend’s babies had begun using them before they had begun to speak!